vipulnaik/diet-exercise-health/best-practices/best-practices-around-dexa-scans.md

   rotate with others: Try for the override to be a full-day override covering at least two hours prior to the start and four hours after the end of the appointment.

-* (regional IM post / calendar) Work calendar events and Slack
-  reminders: I should clear out as much as possible, and then after that be particularly careful in the 2-3 days leading up to the appointment to keep that day clear.

 ### (preparation / direct) Reminders to sleep early starting two days before the test date